Non-stop flights to Melbourne (MEL)

 Flights from China to Melbourne

-From Fuzhou and Xiamen, you can fly with Xiamen Airlines (SkyTeam).
+From Shanghai, you can fly non-stop to Melbourne with China Eastern (SkyTeam).

 Flights from Fiji to Melbourne

-In Fiji, the only airport that has a direct connection to Melbourne is Nadi.
-From Nadi, you can fly non-stop with Fiji Airways or Virgin Australia.
+There is 1 airport in Fiji that has a direct connection to Melbourne, which is Nadi.
+From Nadi, direct flights are offered by Fiji Airways, Jetstar and Virgin Australia.

 Flights from Hong Kong to Melbourne

-There is 1 airport in Hong Kong that has a direct connection to Melbourne, which is Hong Kong.
+In Hong Kong, the only airport that has a direct connection to Melbourne is Hong Kong.
 From Hong Kong, you can fly non-stop with Cathay Pacific (Oneworld) or Qantas (Oneworld).

 Flights from India to Melbourne